christianbaumann/rac_poc/README.md

 ## Features

 - **Dynamic Model Loading**: The model used for the LLM can be configured in a JSON file (`model.config.json`), allowing you to switch between different models without changing the code.
-- **Context Retrieval from ChromaDB**: The system queries ChromaDB for document snippets that are relevant to the user’s query and uses them to build a context for the LLM.
+- **Context Retrieval from All Collections in ChromaDB**: The system queries all collections in ChromaDB and aggregates relevant document snippets across them, which are then used to build a context for the LLM.
 - **LLM Interaction**: The system constructs a prompt from the retrieved context and sends it to the LLM for generating answers.

-## TODO List

-This project is still under development, and here are the features to be implemented:

-- Load collection names from a file.
-- Make the system usable with a WebUI for easier interaction.
-- Offer the ability to select which collection or book to load from.
-- Load all collections and aggregate context from them.

 ## Code Overview